Madison Avenue TMS News

 Depression is a complex and challenging mental health condition that often requires a personalized approach to treatment.
 Not everyone responds well to every treatment, and it can take some time to find the right treatment—or combination of treatments—that works for you.

 While traditional types of antidepressants, such as selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs) are frequently prescribed, there is a growing interest in using lithium for depression treatment.
 However, that is not the typical use of the drug, and there may be good reasons to choose alternatives to lithium for depression.
-In this article, we will look at the current situation surrounding the use of lithium for depression and explore alternative treatments, such as transcranial magnetic stimulation (TMS).
+In this article, we will look at the current situation surrounding the use of lithium for depression and anxiety and explore alternative treatments, such as transcranial magnetic stimulation (TMS).

 Are you a candidate for TMS?